-Finding out about his fertility is the second most important thing to know when trying to get pregnant (find the most important information HERE).
-A sperm analysis or sperm count is necessary to evaluate the man's male fertility.
+Finding out about male fertility is the second most important thing to know when trying to get pregnant, and a sperm/semen analysis is necessary to evaluate male fertility.

-A semen analysis, also known as a sperm count, measures the quality, the amount, number, and other paramentrs of semen a man produces.
-A man can only find out through a semen analysis if he is fertile or not.
+A semen analysis (also known as a sperm count) measures the quality and quantity as well as other parameters of semen that a man produces.
+The only way a man can only find out if he is fertile or infertile is through a semen analysis.

 |Semen Volume (ml)||1.5 ml||2 ml|